Camper Van Beethoven

 Camper Van Beethoven is an American rock band formed in Redlands, California, in 1983, later based in Santa Cruz and San Francisco.
 Their style mixes elements of pop, ska, punk, folk, alternative, country, and world music, among other genres.
 The band initially polarized audiences within the hardcore punk scene of California's Inland Empire and then found wider acceptance and, eventually, an international audience.
 Their strong iconoclasm and emphasis on do-it-yourself values proved influential to the burgeoning indie rock movement.

 The band's first three independent records were released within an 18-month period.
-Their debut single was "Take the Skinheads Bowling", a song later featured in Michael Moore's 2002 film Bowling for Columbine.
+Their debut single was "Take the Skinheads Bowling", a song with nonsensical lyrics that became an unexpected hit.
 The group signed to Virgin Records in 1987, released two albums and enjoyed chart success with their 1989 cover of Status Quo's "Pictures of Matchstick Men", a number one hit on Billboard Magazines Modern Rock Tracks.
 They disbanded the following year due to internal tensions.

 Lead singer David Lowery formed Cracker, David Immerglück joined Counting Crows, and several other members played in Monks of Doom.
-Beginning in 1999, the former members reunited and made several new records.
+Beginning in 1999, Camper Van Beethoven reunited and made several new records.